dlf57/diamondfp/README.md

 **Statistical fingerprints for baseball players — find their closest matches.**

 `diamondfp` is a Python library for generating **statistical fingerprints** of baseball players, enabling similarity searches much like molecular similarity in chemistry.
-By encoding player performance into binary feature vectors, you can compare players across eras and styles using metrics like the **Tanimoto coefficient/Jaccard Score**.
+By encoding player performance into feature vectors, you can compare players across eras and styles using metrics like the **Tanimoto coefficient/Jaccard Score**.

-Currently, `diamondfp` supports **binary and binned fingerprint generation** for batting stats, with pitching and fielding fingerprints in development.
+Currently, `diamondfp` supports **multiple types of fingerprint generation** for batting, pitching, and fielding statistics.

 ## Features
-- Create binary statistical fingerprints from player performance data
+- Create statistical fingerprints from player performance data
 - Compare players using similarity metrics (Tanimoto coefficient/Jaccard Score)
 - Easily extendable to batting, pitching, and fielding statistics
 - Works with historical and modern baseball data

+## Fingerprints
+- Binary vector fingerprints
+- Binned fingerprints
+- Normalized continuous fingerprints (min-max & z-score normalization)

 ## Usage